5T33Z0/OC-Little-Translated/03_USB_Fixes/ACPI_Mapping_USB_Ports/README.md

 Next, we need to figure out how the ports are attached to actually physical USB connectors.

 ### How USB is structured in ACPI
-When it comes to USB, there is a Root Hub (RHUB) which defines ports.
+When it comes to USB, there is a Root Hub (`RHUB`) which contains the defined USB ports.
 But a port can also function as Hub itself (Integrated Hub), as you can see in this illustration:

 ![ACPIdefined_Devices_and_DeviceSpecificObjects-5](https://user-images.githubusercontent.com/76865553/191863871-53de2612-590e-471f-8a8b-85f20f82ec63.png)